 Server level settings.
-Mouse over the IMail Administrator System tab, then click DNS Black Lists.
+Mouse over the System menu tab, then click DNS Black Lists.
 The DNS Black Lists page opens.

 Use this page to configure and enable all black lists at the server level.
-All black lists must be configured and enabled at the server level before an IMail email domain can use them.
-This lets a system administrator decide which black lists to allow an email domain to use.
+All black lists must be configured and enabled at the server level before an IMail e-mail domain can use them.
+This lets a system administrator decide which black lists to allow an e-mail domain to use.
 Only black lists that are enabled on the DNS Black Lists page are available for use in domain (host) level configurations.